himmAllRight/himmAllRight-source/content/post/back-on-org-mode-for-work.md

 #### Simple Markdown Format -- Sharable
 The markdown editor in Joplin may not support collapsing sections, but it does a great job at supporting other features, like simple code highlighting and web links.
-Additionaly, being formated in markdown, the note contents can be easily exported, transferred, or even shared with other applications and/or people.
+Additionally, being formated in markdown, the note contents can be easily exported, transferred, or even shared with other applications and/or people.
 This is handy when grabbing snippets from the web, which may already be in a markdown friendly format.